galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 This assumption means that the future evolutionary trajectory of an organism is not affected by its past: how we got here is not important, only how we adapt and evolve now.
 >
 > 2. Phylogenetic relationships can be correctly represented by a tree!
 (This isn't *always* assumed, but it is very common.)
 Trees are a very attractive representation of evolution, and it is part of our language: "The tree of life" is a common phrase.
 However evolution is not always best explained by a tree-like, "branching" process as there can be hybridisation events, and species can share genetic material, or even envelop each other, creating organelles.
 > 3. The **Molecular clock** assumption: sequences in a clade evolve at about the same rate as each other (this is easily tested).
-This is one of those models that are known to be wrong, but which are useful.
-For instance, there is commonly variation in evolutionary rate between lineages, but if this variation is not significant, we can ignore it and use simpler models, to better leverage the phylogenetic information there is in the data.
+This is known to be wrong, but is useful.
+For instance, there is variation in evolutionary rate between lineages, but if this variation is not significant, we can ignore it and use simpler models, to better leverage the phylogenetic information in the data.
 > 4. Lineages don’t interact – once they have speciated, they are independent of each other.
-Again, this isn't always the case, but the vast majority of methods assume this, particularly if the evolution is also assumed to be tree-like.
-We also know that biological lineages *do* interact with each other -- but our methods are not able to manage such complexity in general.
+This isn't always the case and we know that biological lineages *do* interact with each other -- but our methods are not able to manage such complexity in general.
+The vast majority of methods make this assumption, particularly if the evolution is also assumed to be tree-like.
 >
 {: .comment}